Ultimate Spartanburg Real Estate Investing Guide for 2026

 Spartanburg Real Estate Investing Market Overview

-Over the past 10 years, the population growth rate in Spartanburg has an annual average of .
-In contrast, the annual rate for the whole state was and the U.S. average was .
+The population growth rate in Spartanburg has had a yearly average of throughout the most recent 10 years.
+In contrast, the yearly indicator for the entire state was and the nation's average was .

-Spartanburg has witnessed a total population growth rate throughout that cycle of , while the state’s total growth rate was , and the national growth rate over ten years was .
+Spartanburg has seen a total population growth rate during that cycle of , while the state's total growth rate was , and the national growth rate over ten years was .

-Reviewing real property values in Spartanburg, the present median home value there is .
-In contrast, the median market value in the nation is , and the median market value for the whole state is .
+Currently, the median home value in Spartanburg is .
+To compare, the median market value in the country is , and the median market value for the total state is .

 Spartanburg Real Estate Investing Highlights